 - Is efficient and doesn’t take up too much of your front desk staff’s time

-How to better manage deliveries with a package room
+How to manage holiday deliveries with a package room

-Here are six ways a package room facilitates streamlined deliveries at multifamily buildings:
+Here are six ways a package room facilitates streamlined holiday deliveries at multifamily buildings:

 - Provides a storage solution